Eric0627/Sliding_Puzzle_Generator/readme.md

 This is an instruction manual for compiling and running the game generator.

+You can also visit my public website (https://puzzlengine.cs.cityu.edu.hk/) that deploys the whole project.

 There are two main folders: Game_framework and Algorithms.
 The former one is the integrated web app, while the latter one includes the back-end algorithms for generating three kinds of sliding puzzles: Klotski, 15-puzzle, and Sokoban.

 #### 2. Game Framework